rotheconrad/F100_Prok_Recombination/README.md

 *Add gene annotation figure and hypothesis test figue*

-### Step 04: Investigate recombinant positions for one to many genomes
+### Step 06: Investigate recombinant positions between one to many genomes

 *similar to above but this time the plots are just for the 1st genome and data is added to the first genome compared to many genomes*